Guidelines for Zoom

 - Zoom must not be used for recording of any session which includes restricted information (Level 4 data), such as personal health information.

 - Establish learning environment expectations for Zoom with your students.
 Zoom etiquette can be shared in a course outline, within D2L and on the first day of class.
-See the Zoom section for students for ideas on Zoom etiquette and Zoom wellbeing practices.

 - Setting up an engaging learning environment takes practice, as does managing challenging behaviour in Zoom.
 Visit the Taylor Institute for Teaching and Learning’s website: Setting up positive learning environments in Zoom.